Skip to content

 Summary

-• Use MOCK-RESPONSE to test your scripts.
+• Use --mock-response to test your scripts against canned API responses.

 Next

 Sometimes you may wish to run commands before your script ends, either normally or via an error, such as cleanups.
-RSL provides a way to do this that we will explore in the next section: Defer & Errdefer.
+Rad provides a way to do this that we will explore in the next section: Defer & Errdefer.